JulianeGampe/vocabulary-quiz/README.md

 ## User Stories

 - As a user I want to be able to see the purpose of the website.
+- As a user I want to be able to choose a quiz type so that I can test my knowledge for a specific vocabulary topic.
 - As a user I want to see instructions for the quiz so that I know how to play it.
 - As a user I want to be able to click a German language card matching to the given English word so that I can test my knowledge.
 - As a user I want to see how many attempts I have needed to complete the quiz so that I can try to improve.